 - ✓ Access Control

+- Telecommunications and Network Security

+- Information Security Governance and Risk Management

-- Application Development Security
+- ✓ Software Development Security

+- Cryptography

+- \checkmark Security Architecture and Design

+- Security Operations

 - Business Continuity and Disaster Recovery Planning

-- Cryptography

-- Information Security Governance and Risk Management

-- ✓ Legal, Regulations, Investigations, and Compliance
+- \checkmark Legal, Regulations, Investigations and Compliance

-- ✓ Operations Security

 - Physical (Environmental) Security

-- Security Architecture and Design

-- ✓ Telecommunications and Network Security

-You Must Be This Tall to Ride (And Other Requirements)
+You Must Be This Tall to Ride (and Other Requirements)

 The CISSP candidate must have a minimum of five cumulative years of professional, full-time, direct work experience in two or more of the domains listed in the preceding section.
 The work experience requirement is a hands-on one - you can't satisfy the requirement by just having "information security" listed as one of your job responsibilities.
-You need to have information security knowledge and perform work that requires you to regularly apply that knowledge.
+You need to have specific knowledge of information security - and perform work that requires you to apply that knowledge regularly.
 However, you can get a waiver for a maximum of one year of the five-year professional experience requirement if you have one of the following: